AmingAndrei/violence.website/content/chimera/fael_fire.md

 **Anomalous Interactions and Imago Disruption**

-One of Fael Fire’s most significant anomalous effects is its **temporary ability to disrupt the Imago field**.
+One of Fael Fire’s most significant anomalous effects is its **temporary ability to disrupt the Imago**.
 When deployed, Fael Fire can create **short-lived breaches** or “burned gaps” in the Imago, **temporarily negating its influence** in localized regions.
 These disruptions are **self-repairing**, with the Imago field reasserting itself over time.